vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 ![API Server Availability Dashboard](img/tkg-nsxt-airgap/tkg-nsxt-airgap08.png)

-## Cluster Compute Resources Utilization Dashboard
+### Cluster Compute Resources Utilization Dashboard

 ![Cluster Compute Resources Utilization Dashboard](img/tkg-nsxt-airgap/tkg-nsxt-airgap09.png)

 ## Container Registry

-VMware Tanzu for Kubernetes Operations using Tanzu Kubernetes Grid includes Harbor as a container registry.
+Tanzu Kubernetes Grid includes Harbor as a container registry.
 Harbor provides a location for pushing, pulling, storing, and scanning container images used in your Kubernetes clusters.

 Harbor registry is used for day-2 operations of the Tanzu Kubernetes workload clusters.
 Typical day-2 operations include tasks such as pulling images from Harbor for application deployment, pushing custom images to Harbor, etc.